MicrosoftDocs/win32/desktop-src/Msi/accessing-the-current-installer-session-from-inside-a-custom-action.md

 ---
-Description: 'Nondeferred custom actions that call dynamic-link libraries or scripts may access a running installation to query or modify the attributes of the current installation session.' ms.assetid: 'cf70b0b3-ac81-47ab-a4c8-4db53ed9dc84'
+Description: Nondeferred custom actions that call dynamic-link libraries or scripts may access a running installation to query or modify the attributes of the current installation session. ms.assetid: cf70b0b3-ac81-47ab-a4c8-4db53ed9dc84
-title: Accessing the Current Installer Session from Inside a Custom Action
+title: Accessing the Current Installer Session from Inside a Custom Action ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Accessing the Current Installer Session from Inside a Custom Action